silentorb/marloth-kotlin/game-design-workbench.md

 The one exception to TOME is on the harder difficulties players sometimes use completely different equipment for different encounters.
 This isn't needed for the normal or nightmare difficulties.
 It's also noted that at that point while different loadouts are important, the game wasn't really designed for that and doing so is a little bit of a tedious hack.

+### Information Gathering

+To have strategy, the player must have some idea of what lies ahead.